Heather Headley: Television and film

 Starting in 2017, Headley appeared in a recurring role on the TV series She's Gotta Have It as Dr. Jamison.
 In 2018, she appeared in a recurring role as Gwen Garrett on the TV series Chicago Med.

 In 2019, Headley was cast as one of the three leads in the Netflix series Sweet Magnolias.
 She also voiced the part of Fikiri as Makini's Mother in The Lion Guard.

 In 2021, Headley starred as gospel legend Clara Ward in Respect, the Aretha Franklin biopic.

 Personal life

 In 2003, Headley married Brian Musso, an investment advisor who briefly played for the New York Jets.
 Both attended Northwestern University.
 On December 1, 2009, they welcomed their first child John David.
-Headley had her second son Jordan Chase August 18, 2014.
+Headley had her second son Jordan Chase on August 18, 2014.
 In April 2019, the couple welcomed a third child, a daughter.